-The fact that free website are no-frills allows you to focus on the core elements of your digital presence—What, When, Where, Who.
+The fact that they have no-frills allows you to focus on the core elements of your digital presence—What, When, Where, Who.
 That’s four pages—a landing page, an “About” page, a “Staff” page, and a “Directions” page.

 Quite honestly, you could easily put all this information on your landing page.

-The point of a free church website isn’t to win people with aesthetics.
+The point of a free church site isn’t to win people with aesthetics.

 Most people underestimate what goes into creating a stellar website.

-Building your own church website can be a black hole of learning.
+Building your own church page can be a black hole of learning.

 Don’t sabotage your church planting energy by requiring yourself to ascend the steep learning curve of web development while planting a church.